Business Integration Solutions SaaS

 Prerequisites

-The following prerequisites are required
+The following prerequisites are required:

-• Experience in developing in Business Central AL
+- Experience developing in Business Central AL.

-• A development license
+- A development license.

 Steps

-2. Create a dependency on _Exclude_TI-Common to expose the API.
+- Create a dependency on

-5. Compile, publish and install your app
+- Compile, publish, and install your app.

 Conversion